 - (1) A module is a teaching unit, self-contained in terms of both time and content and comprised of various lectures and courses.
-It not only comprises the lectures and courses attended, but also the components necessary for a passing grade in the module. - (2) The Bachelor's thesis is regarded as individual module. - (3) A distinction is made between - Compulsory modules: these must be completed by all students - compulsory elective modules: students may select from a limited subject area - optional modules: students may freely choose these from the modules offered in their subject. - (4) All components within a module must be graded as "sufficient" (4.0) or higher (=sub-module grades) for the complete module to be passed. - (5) Credits are given for successfully completed modules, including their individual components.
-One credit point (CP) corresponds to a workload of 30 hours. - (6) Grades that are to be recognised as having been earned during the course of study may only be submitted once and only in one subject area.
+It not only comprises the lectures and courses attended, but also the components necessary for a passing grade in the module. - (2) The Bachelor's thesis is regarded as individual module. - (3) A distinction is made between - compulsory modules: these must be completed by all students - compulsory elective modules: students may select from a limited subject area - (4) All components within a module must be graded as "sufficient" (4.0) or higher (=sub-module grades) for the complete module to be passed. - (5) Credits are given for successfully completed modules, including their individual components.
+One credit (CP) corresponds to a workload of 30 hours. - (6) Grades that are to be recognised as having been earned during the course of study may only be submitted once and only in one subject area.
 If two subjects require the same course to be completed, permission to have it counted for both subjects may be granted.
-This decision will be made by the corresponding examinations boards.
+This decision will be made by the corresponding Examinations boards. - (7) A grade report (Transcript of Records) will be issued at the end of each semester, listing all module and sub-module examinations students have passed, including the corresponding credits and grades.